 A of mid-Joly, 2015, there are over 1.5 million apps in Apple's app store.
 With so much competition in the mobile app marketplace, how can you be sure your application is found?

-“Successful app store optimization shares some techniques with a good inbound marketing search engine optimization strategy,” said Wesley Farnham, Chief Digital Strategist for the Idea People.
+“Successful app store optimization shares some techniques with a good inbound marketing search engine optimization strategy,” said Jay Joyce with The Idea People.
 “Just like the inbound methodology, you must know your ideal customer, the challenges they are facing and the keywords they’re most likely to use while looking for the solution.”

 The old adage, “don’t judge a book by its cover” doesn’t apply here.
 A good title is one of the main factors that determine whether a user will download your app or not.
 There is no need to be clever here; using your best keyword(s) in the title will help your app appear in more searches and let the user know what your app offers right off the bat.